Azure/azure-event-hubs/c/eventhub_client/devdoc/requirement_docs/eventhubclient_ll_requirements.md

 ##Overview

 The EventHubClient_LL (LL stands for Lower Layer) is module used for communication with an existing Event Hub.
 The EventHubClient Lower Layer module makes use of uAMQP for AMQP communication with the Event Hub.
 This library is developed to provide similar usage to that provided via the EventHubClient Class in .Net.
-This library also doesn’t use Thread or Lock, allowing it to be used in embedded applications that are limited as resources.
+This library also doesn't use Thread or Lock, allowing it to be used in embedded applications that are limited as resources.

 ##References